Chief Judge Roger L. Efremsky • Clerk of Court Edward Emmons

 You must submit the previous year's tax returns to the case trustee not later than 7 days before the date first set for the first meeting of creditors.
 Failure to submit the tax documents may result in your case being dismissed.
 Unless otherwise instructed, do not submit your tax returns for filing to the Court.

-A mailing matrix is an alphabetical list of the names and addresses of all your creditors and any co-debtors that you have listed on Schedules D, E and F. The Court's Amended General Order 13 describes the required format.
+A mailing matrix is an alphabetical list of the names and addresses of all your creditors and any co-debtors that you have listed on Schedules D and E/F. The Court's Amended General Order 13 describes the required format.
 In addition, a Mailing Matrix Cover Sheet is required.

-Contrary to the instructions provided in Form B200, the mailing matrix (list of creditors) must be filed at the same time the bankruptcy petition is submitted to the Court – even if your creditors are already documented in the other forms that accompany your petition.
+The mailing matrix (list of creditors) must be filed at the same time the bankruptcy petition is submitted to the Court – even if your creditors are already documented in the other forms that accompany your petition.

 Before a discharge can be granted in an individual Chapter 7 or Chapter 13 case, each debtor must complete a personal financial management course.
 This course must be completed after the filing of the petition.
 A list of the approved financial management providers is located under the link for the U.S. Trustee.